baraa-yahya/B02Kst0ee_internship-analysis/README.md

 # B02Kst0ee_internship-analysis
-This repository contains the codes and figure produced during my internship at IJClab in Orsay, France.
+This repository contains the codes and figures produced during my internship at IJClab in Orsay, France.
+The work done here was part of the LHCb group.